trymoose/imessage-exporter/imessage-exporter/README.md

         Compatible will convert HEIC files to JPEG Efficient will copy files without converting anything If omitted, the default is `disabled`
+        ImageMagick is required to convert images on non-macOS platforms.

 -p, --db-path <path/to/source>
         Specify an optional custom path for the iMessage database location